Non-Minimally Coupled Scalar Field, Area Quantization and Black Hole Entropy: Horizon geometry and mechanics in -dimensions N-dimensions

 To determine the first law for an axisymmetric horizon, we introduce the vector field on the spacetime $t^{a}=B_{(\ell,t)}\ell^a-\Omega_{t} \,\varrho^{a}$, where $\varrho^{a}$ is the angular Killing vector field corresponding to rotational symmetry of the cross- section.
-More precisely we assume that the following conditions hold true: $\lie_{\varrho}\, \omega\= 0$, $\lie_{\varrho}\, q_{ab}\=0$, and $\lie_{\ell}\,\varrho \=0$.
-Let $\Omega(\delta, \delta_{t})= X_t(\delta)$, and then using the equations of motion, after a few lines of calculations one gets :
+More precisely we assume that the following conditions hold true: $\lie_{\varrho}\, \omega\= 0$, $\lie_{\varrho}\, q_{ab}\=0$, $\lie_{\varrho}\, \phi\=0$, and $\lie_{\ell}\,\varrho \=0$.
+Let $\Omega(\delta, \delta_{t})= X_t(\delta)$, and then using the equations of motion, after a few lines of calculations, one gets :

 Here, $E^{t}_{\infty}$ is the contribution to the ADM energy.
 In order to show that $\delta_{t} $ is Hamiltonian, we must show that $X_{t}(\delta)=\delta H_{t}$ is a closed form.
-This requires that the surface gravity $\kappa_t$ and angular velocity $\Omega_{t}$ must be function of area and angular momentum respectively.
+This requires that the surface gravity $\kappa_t$ and angular velocity $\Omega_{t}$ must be function of area and angular momentum, respectively.
 Naturally, this may be written in the following form: Here, $E^{t}_{\infty}$ is the contribution to the ADM energy.
-In order to show that $\delta_{t} $ is Hamiltonian, we must show that $X_{t}(\delta)=\delta H_{t}$ is a closed form.
-This requires that the surface gravity $\kappa_t$ and angular velocity $\Omega_{t}$ must be function of area and angular momentum respectively.
-Naturally, this may be written in the following form: